Apple Device Management Glossary

 For more information about ADE please visit:

-- Automated Device Enrolment and MDM
+- Automated Device Enrollment and MDM

 - Use Automated Device Enrollment

-- Automated Device Enrolment MDM payload list
+- Automated Device Enrollment MDM payload list

 As described in Organization / Supervising Identity / Supervising Host Certificate, supervision expresses a company or institution's ownership of a device.
 This ownership is enforced by a digital certificate, the supervision identity.